Powerlearnproject/se-day1-assignment-Faruq-Feroz/README.md

 Shifted focus from traditional, rigid development to flexible, iterative processes, enabling rapid development, user feedback integration, and continuous improvement throughout the project lifecycle.

-##List and briefly explain the phases of the Software Development Life Cycle.
+## 3.List and briefly explain the phases of the Software Development Life Cycle.

 Requirement Analysis: Gather and analyze user requirements to define the project scope and objectives, ensuring clarity on what the software should achieve.